Columns

 Why Nepal must build a sovereign ‘AI Factory’

 But sovereign AI is not only about security.
 It is also about economic opportunity.
-A national AI compute centre would create the foundational platform upon which Nepali entrepreneurs, startups, researchers, and institutions could innovate.
+A national AI compute center would create the foundational platform upon which Nepali entrepreneurs, startups, researchers, and institutions could innovate.
 Today, one of the biggest barriers facing AI startups globally is the high cost of compute resources.
 Access to GPUs and AI cloud infrastructure remains expensive and concentrated in a handful of countries and corporations.
 A domestic compute infrastructure could dramatically lower barriers for Nepali innovators, enabling students, startups, universities, and companies to build AI products locally rather than depending entirely on foreign cloud providers.

 This is where Nepal holds a unique strategic advantage.